sendsonar/Salesforce-Lightning-Notifications/README.md

 ### Show Notice
 Haven't found a need to implement `showNotice` yet.
 Feel free to make a PR if you would like to contribute.

-## Future
-In next few interations, if I get around to it, I'm imagining creating seperate components for showing Toasts and Prompts that listen to Applcation level "showToast" and "showNotice" events fired by `NotificationComponent`'s `showToast` and `showNotice` methods.
-This way you just put your Toasts and Prompts component in your root and put `NotificationComponent` wherever you might want to call `showToast` or `showNotice`.
-Names will probably change i.e `NotficationComponent` will be renamed to `notificationsLibrary`.

 ## Contributing
 Feel free to make a PR.
 I should probably get some tests and linting together.